elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/005-testing-antipatterns.md

 * A method that actually deserves to be public on the current object
 * A method that is only private to hide a design flaw

-Take a look at the three objects below and try to match them up with each pattern listed above.
+Take a look at the three objects below and try to match them to the patterns listed above.

 ```ruby
 class Book